 Precision Machining and Automation Trends

-Precision machining paired with computer aided design or manufacturing (CAD/CAM) delivers an unmatched level of speed, accuracy, and quality control for manufacturing processes.
+Precision cnc machining paired with computer aided design or manufacturing (CAD/CAM) delivers an unmatched level of speed, accuracy, and quality control for manufacturing processes.
 Machining can be performed on wide variety of materials including metal, glass, and plastic using lathes, drill presses, saws, grinder, and milling machines.
 But how much of this work still requires human intervention?

 Manual and Semi-Automated Precision Machining

 This may sound like an oxymoron, but manual operation of precision machining equipment is not uncommon.
 This process is a bit slow, the level of accuracy isn’t perfect, and an operator must be present the entire time.
 However, manual machining makes sense for short runs or one-off production of components—and for parts that simply can’t be produced by CNC machines.

 This may sound like an oxymoron, but manual operation of precision machining equipment is not uncommon.